aws-samples/amazon-devops-guru-connector-servicenow/README.md

 * [POST] /now/table/{tableName} - Inserts one record in the specified table.
 Multiple record insertion is not supported by this method.
 * [PUT] /now/table/{tableName}/{sys_id} - Updates the specified record with the request body.

+4. Save your code and do the instructions below in the AFTER YOU CUSTOMIZE YOUR CODE section.

+INSTRUCTIONS FOR CUSTOMIZING CODE:

+1. Go to the Functions/src/main/java/aws/devopsguru/partner/servicenow folder, and you'll see a "ServiceNowConnector" and "AlertType" classes.
+2. CUSTOMIZING ALERT DETAILS
+   -If you would like to customize the details of a specific alert, go to the "AlertType" file and look at the function corresponding to the event trigger you would like to change.
+There is 1 function for each trigger should be clear to pick out.

 ## Additional